8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Instagram needs a workaround

-- Profiles sometimes disconnect silently
+- Profiles sometimes disconnect without warning

-- Free plan has eroded over time
+- The free plan has shrunk over time

-4. Metricool — Best for analytics-first scheduling
+4. Metricool, best for analytics-first scheduling

-Key features:
+Key features

 - Deep analytics and reporting